Exhibits

 Mobile Museum of Tolerance

-Starting Monday, April 28, the Mobile Museum of Tolerance will be hosting daily learning experiences for teens and adults at the Veterans Memorial Library – St. Cloud Branch.
+The Mobile Museum of Tolerance will be hosting daily learning experiences for teens and adults at the following branch locations:

 The Mobile Museum of Tolerance offers a world-class learning experience, utilizing innovative technology and interactive lessons to bring its message of tolerance directly to schools and communities nationwide.
 The MMOT aims to inspire people of all ages and backgrounds to promote human dignity by empowering them to raise their voices to combat antisemitism, bullying, racism, hate, and intolerance.